-Sometimes you'll get an HPV test at the same time as a Pap test.
+Sometimes you'll get an HPV test at the same time as a Pap test — this is called co-testing.
 Your doctor or nurse might be able to use the same sample of cells for both tests.
 Or they might need to take 2 samples instead.

 An HPV test only takes a few minutes.
 It shouldn't hurt, but you might feel some discomfort or pressure when your doctor or nurse opens the speculum inside you.
 You might also feel a light scratching when they take the cells from your cervix.

 Should I get an HPV test?

 How often you get tested depends on your age, medical history, and the results of your last Pap or HPV tests.
 In general, it’s a good idea to get an HPV test every 5 years if you’re between 25 and 65 years old.
 After age 65, you may not need HPV tests anymore.

 You may be able to get an HPV test instead of a Pap test.
 Or your nurse or doctor may recommend getting both an HPV test and a Pap test at the same time (called co-testing).

 You may need to get tested more often if you’ve had problems with your cervix before, have a weak immune system, or if your mother took a medicine called DES while she was pregnant with you.
 Your doctor or nurse will tell you which tests you need and how often you should get them.